 Honda Ridgeline: Introduced in 2006, the Ridgeline pickup made a great deal of headway among those not needing a lot of off-road "rough and tumble" in a truck (which is most of us).
 The Ridgeline offers the passenger space of an SUV, the usefulness of a truck, a comfortable car-like ride and all-wheel-drive.

-Making its debut for 2006, the Ridgeline featured many unique characteristics not usually found in a pickup, such as a unibody chassis rather than the usual body on frame ... and rear independent suspension as opposed to the normal solid-axle.
+This first-generation Ridgeline was produced through the 2014 model year and featured many unique characteristics not usually found in a pickup.
+These included a unibody chassis rather than the usual body on frame and rear independent suspension as opposed to the normal solid-axle.
 In addition, the use of an independent suspension created enough space for adding a trunk, making the Ridgeline the first truck to have one.

 Four models were offered: The RT is the basic trim.
 The RTX adds a different grille, gray alloy wheels, and colored door handles.
 The RTS is a sportier model with silver alloy wheels, upgraded upholstery, a 6-disc CD changer, a subwoofer and front and rear-zone climate control, while the RTL model comes with leather upholstery, a moonroof, navigation, heated seats and XM radio.